 A reception was held last week to celebrate participating schools, students and ambassadors.
 Parkside Primary School’s Parkside Adrenaline skipping team and Cirkidz showcased their active skills at the event.

-More information can be found on the Premier’s Be Active Challenge website.
+More information: Premier’s Be Active Challenge website.